 CO410 Persuasion and Argumentation (3 cr.)
 An advanced course designed to deepen the understanding and sharpen the skills of effective argumentation and debate.
 Practical application of persuasive speaking and writing techniques is emphasized.
-Also an option for the Journalism and Writing Major.
+Also an option for the Journalism and Writing major.
 Prerequisite: CP100 or equivalent, CO120, or permission of instructor.

 CO450 Storytelling Across the Media (3 cr.)
-Designed to expose the Communication Arts Major to 21st century uses of narrative in communications using a wide variety of media.
+Designed to expose the Communication Arts major to 21st century uses of narrative in communications using a wide variety of media.
 In this course students will sharpen their analytical skills as they consider the effectiveness of the different narrative techniques for various media.
 They will also hone their own narratological skills as they create their own communications using the strategies they have studied.
 Prerequisite: CP100 or equivalent.

 CO488 Praxis (3 cr.)
 Professional internship experience in any of the related fields of Communication Arts - radio, television, public relations, advertising, theatre, etc. A formal internship application procedure and preparatory course work for the required job skills must be completed with the department.
-May be repeated for experience invarying areas.
+May be repeated for experience in varying areas.
 Prerequisite: Permission of instructor.

 CO491 Senior Seminar: Communication Arts (3 cr.)
 Tailored to help students produce their final writing project for the major.
 Combines a workshop format to allow ample attention to the specific demands of student projects.
-Cross-listed with EN491, JW491, and TR491, Students entering from the Journalism and Writing major will compose original creative works or develop journalism portfolios.
+Cross-listed with EN491, JW491, and TR491.
 Prerequisite: senior standing.

-CO491-L Senior Writing Lab (1 cr.)
+CO491L Senior Writing Lab (1 cr.)
 Co requisite CO491.